 The NBN will change forever how your business communicates with the outside world.
 Typically, Australian businesses communicate with their customers through copper wires (twisted pairs known as PSTN or ISDN) but the NBN will change this forever because the method of communication is changing – the Internet becomes the vehicle for getting your calls to and from the exchange.

 The technology used to transport your calls is know as VoIP (Voice over Internet Protocol) and has been around for some years.
 VOIP turns your conversation into digital packets and the NBN brings these digital packets to your customers’ phones.
 ADSL speeds and reliability meant that VOIP had a chequered past but with the advent of high speed Internet services via the NBN, V0IP is now the preferred technology.

-PABX phone systems that have been sold in the last 6 years are all VOIP compatible and for this that are older, usually a minor modification will convert the unit to work with VOIP.
+PABX phone systems that have been sold in the last 10 years are all VoIP compatible and for those that are older, usually a minor modification will convert the unit to work with VoIP.